dnlsyfq/aws_ML/software_eng_p2.md

 * Inappropriate features
 * Unexpected data were breaking assumptions that your statistical models are based on

-### Test Drive Development
-> Writing tests before developing code to implement tasks

-a development process where you write tests for tasks before you even write the code to implement those tasks.

 ### Unit Test
  a type of test that covers a “unit” of code, usually a single function, independently from the rest of the program.